German Bundesrat: Organizational structure

 Because the Bundesrat is so much smaller than the Bundestag, it does not require the extensive organizational structure of the Bundestag.
 The Bundesrat typically schedules plenary sessions once a month for the purpose of voting on legislation prepared in committee.
 In comparison, the Bundestag conducts about fifty plenary sessions a year.

 The voting Bundesrat delegates themselves rarely attend committee sessions; instead, they delegate that responsibility to civil servants from their ministries, as allowed for in the Basic Law (art.
 52,2).

-The delegates themselves tend to spend most of their time in their state capitals, rather than in the federal capital.
-The delegations are supported by the Landesvertretungen, which function basically as embassies of the states in the federal capital.
+The delegates themselves tend to spend most of their time in their state capitals, rather than in Berlin.

+The delegations are supported by the Landesvertretungen, which function basically as embassies of the states in the federal capital Berlin.